Discover Edible Wild Plants!

 Benefits of Edible Wild Plants

-One of the reasons so many people love edible wild plants is that they're free!
+One of the reasons so many people love wild edible plants is that they're free!
 As well, the nutrition content is higher in wild edible plants than store bought foods because they are wild and you're gathering them fresh and in season.
 Often store bought food is sitting on the shelves for a long time before you get to it and you don't get to see your food in its natural environment before buying and eating it.
 Depending on the plant, the tastes can often be more complex and more delicious.
 The qualities of wild edible plants also stimulate digestive juices that cause you to assimilate the food more easily.

 Beyond the tangible benefits, the experience of wild edibles connects you to nature in a very powerful way.
 It asks you to slow down from the rushed pace of the modern world and step into timelessness.
 Developing relationships with wild edible plants brings great meaning to life, and brings health to the body, mind, heart and spirit.
 This indescribable feeling of deep connection to nature is one of the greatest things you can do for yourself.